 When interpreting our results, it should be kept in mind that both the method we use to approximate IEG expression levels and the method we use to approximate neuronal activity levels come with a series of caveats.
 In the case of the transgenic mice used for the IEG expression measurements, two of these express a fusion protein (Arc and c-Fos), where the IEG is likely overexpressed (Steward et al., 2017), and it is possible that the decay kinetics of the fusion protein differ from those of the native protein.
 In the case of the GFP driven by the egr1 promoter, the GFP decay kinetics are likely different from the decay kinetics of EGR1.
 However, these potential differences in decay kinetics and expression levels do not completely mask the correlation between IEG expression levels and reporter proteins.
 In post-mortem histological stainings the expression of GFP in these mouse lines overlaps well with the expression levels of the IEGs (Barth et al., 2004; Okuno et al., 2012; Wang et al., 2021; Xie et al., 2014; Yassin et al., 2010).
 Thus, reporter protein levels reflect a filtered version of IEG expression levels, and the two are likely related by a monotonic function.
 Given that all our analyses rely only on relative expression levels among populations of simultaneously recorded neurons or relative changes of expression levels in time, the lack of a direct measurement of IEG expression levels should not change our conclusions.
 A second caveat concerns the genetically encoded calcium indicator used to measure neuronal activity.
 Our activity measures are biased towards bursts of neuronal activity, as single spikes are probably not always detectable using calcium indicators in vivo.
-However, even though the transfer function from neuronal activity to calcium signal is non-linear, it is also monotonic.
+However, even though the transfer function from neuronal activity to calcium signal is non-linear, it is monotonic.
 Thus, we may be underestimating the correlation between neuronal activity and IEG expression, but neither caveat would bias the results towards finding specific correlations between different IEGs and functional cell types.
-(Hensch, 2005; Sherman and Spear, 1982)(Attinger et al., 2017)
+Lastly, to experimentally separate first visual exposure from first visuomotor exposure, and to be able to record neuronal activity throughout this paradigm, we had to dark rear mice from birth.
+Dark rearing is known to delay normal development of V1 (Hensch, 2005; Sherman and Spear, 1982).
+However, using a similar experimental paradigm, we have previously found that dark rearing did not impair development of visuomotor integration once mice are exposed to normal visuomotor coupling (Attinger et al., 2017).
+Thus, given that our conclusions are based on differences between different groups of mice that were all dark reared, the caveats associated with the dark rearing are unlikely to substantially alter our conclusions.

 In summary, our results suggest that the expression of Arc and EGR1 in layer 2/3 neurons in mouse visual cortex may be a correlate of the type of functional input the neuron receives.
 Such a preference for expression in a functionally specific subset of neurons would be consistent with differential changes in the ratio of the expression of different IEGs under conditions that result in identical mean levels of neuronal activity (Bailey and Wade, 2003; Farina and Commins, 2016; Guzowski et al., 2006) that are difficult to explain if IEG expression were simply driven by mean activity.
 In future experiments, it will be important to establish a more detailed picture of how immediate early genes could orchestrate or stabilize the pattern of functionally distinct input streams a neuron receives.